milen-patel/miniJava-Compiler/README.md

 + In pullwhitespace, does ' ' count as whitespace since the description seems to imply it doesnt
 + Explore EOF  hhandling in pullNextChar more

++ Make sure i handle spacing in that class{ isnt valid (or is it?) wheras class { is valid
++ Make sure scanner doesn't feed comment tokens to the parser